al3xj0nes/project-euler/README.md

 # project-euler
-A collection of solutions for https://projecteuler.net/
+A collection of solutions for https://projecteuler.net/ developed in C#